 SLIDE TO ANOTHER LENS

-I’d like to propose another lens through which we might examine this issue – one that moves us beyond the hope of a positive eternal destination for people with profound intellectual disabilities towards an engagement with their relationship with God here and now – what Urs Von Balthasar elucidates describes in terms of an ever intensifying relationship with God.
+I’d like to propose another lens through which we might examine this issue – one that moves us beyond the hope of a positive eternal destination for people with profound intellectual disabilities towards an engagement with their relationship with God here and now – what Urs Von Balthasar describes in terms of an ever intensifying relationship with God.
 This lens is what the history of Christian and Jewish theology calls the doctrine of divine accommodation.
 I want to suggest that, while there are a number of ways of understanding this word, the theological understanding has potential to illuminate it in diverse ways that pertain specifically to people with intellectual disabilities.

 SLIDE TO ACCOMMODATION